metapensiero/metapensiero.pj/README.rst

   see for example the suggestion on `Mozilla developer`__ or the other about `simple mixins`__ on ``Exploring ES6``.

 * external implementation for class-level non assignment members.
-Assignement members are those on the body of a class which are defined with: ``a_label = an_expression`` like:
+Assignment members are those on the body of a class which are defined with: ``a_label = an_expression`` like: